-On average, listings lease in the $20's per square foot per year.
-The Northland submarket is experiencing a decline in rates.
-In the last 3 months, the median rate decreased $1 per sqft per year.
-That's a 4% decline in rent.
+Most listings are in the $30's per square foot per year.
+The Northland region is going through a a boost in rates.
+In the last 3 months, the median rate went up $10 per sqft per year.
+That's a 51% rise in rent.

-Compared to the rest of the Kansas City market, the Northland region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Kansas City market, the Northland region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 187 listings have been posted online, so you'll want to check back regularly for new listings.
-About 1% of the available space in the Northland are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+In the last 90 days, 187 listings have come on the market, so you'll want to check back regularly for new listings.
+About 32% of the office spaces in the Northland are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,000 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this area are approximately 2 stories.
+Even though the median size is 2,610 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this market are approximately 2 floors.
 Most buildings in this market were built in 1987 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Professional services is the dominant industry in this market.
-Commute by bike is the most popular way to get to work amongst Northland folk.
-Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.
+Professional services is the dominant industry in this region.
+Commute by bike is the most popular way to get to work amongst Northland occupants.
+Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.